cclemente/Animal_accelerometry/Matlab_scripts/README.md

 # Matlab scripts

+## Update 13/03/2024

+I have uploaded a new script (sync station) which should hopefully work better than the last one.

+New instructions coming soon!

+## old instructions below

 This folder contains the matlab code to allign accelerometer data with videos plus an example file.

 Data was collected by Jasmine Annett, University of the Sunshine Coast.